 2008 was an interesting year.
 It was a good year in my development as a leader, and I was surrounded by many good people.
 There are a number of years I can look back on and realize were placed in my life as a landmark for understanding my personal skill set and influence in setting.
 2008 stands out for a number of young individuals I saw move into adulthood and begin their journey into leadership.
 Context, key events, key people, life shaping relationships.
 When we reflect, it all culminates into our story as people of influence.

-2008 is also the year of economic turmoil.
-For larger leadership brands such as the one in the picture, it meant a change in leadership conversation.
+2008 was also the beginning of economic turmoil to come.
+For many larger leadership brands it meant a change in the leadership conversation.
 I recall vividly how the beginning of the year was filled with material spouting bravado in leadership, standing out for high ideals, most of which directed organizations as machinery.
 Bring in the economic crisis.
 The year ended with a cautious tone, people staying put in their roles, and a call for more authentic and feeling leadership.
 Less mechanics, more human element.